ualsg/ualsg.netlify.app/content/project/ogbd/index.md

 The datasets have been identified through an exploration of data portals, crowdsourcing (through social media), and examining research papers.

 Do note that we are not covering datasets that are not of official nature.
-For example, commercial releases and volunteered geoinformation are not in the focus of this research (they are subject of [our other research activities](/)).
+For example, commercial releases and volunteered geoinformation are not in the focus of this research (however, they are subject of [our other research activities](/)).

-### List of Datasets
+### List of datasets

-The key result of the project is an inventory, which is given in the tables below, by type of jurisdiction.
+The key result of the project is an inventory, which is given in the tables below, by level of jurisdiction.
 You may click on the links to visit the website linking to the data and often describing it with metadata.

 #### Country-wide datasets